…one man's contribution to the Weeeeerly Wild World

 I looked online for a solution and found steps (in the form of a Youtube video) for clearing the CMOS on one particular laptop which involved locating two soldered contact points and shorting them (I used a bent paper-clip) for over a minute during a few routines with a RAM module out and then in, powering the laptop with a mains lead for the procedure.
 I found some tiny contact points labelled JCMOS (not the same as the example I found) but the procedure didn’t work for me.

-Another possible solution was to short each of the contact points in turn with the chunky RAM slot grounding point (near one of the two clips), but still no joy, so I’m posting this here in case someone stumbles across it and can suggest something I can try in the future.
+Another possible solution was to short each of the contact points in turn with the chunky RAM slot grounding point (near one of the two clips), but still no joy.

-EDIT: Raul kindly contacted me with the steps he took.
-His comment is below but in Spanish, so here is how I have translated it – I don’t have the opportunity to try his suggestion:
+Some time later after originally posting this page ‘Raul’ kindly contacted me with the steps he took.
+His comment is below but in Spanish, so here is how I have translated it – I haven’t had the opportunity to try his suggestion myself but I have heard back from others who have been successful.

 1. Remove the hard drive